Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20210201: The `ACCELEROMETER_MEASURE` command will now append the name of the accelerometer chip to the output file name if the chip was given a name in the corresponding adxl345 section of the printer.cfg.

 20201222: The `step_distance` setting in the stepper config sections is deprecated.
 It is advised to update the config to use the [`rotation_distance`](Rotation_Distance.md) setting.
 Support for